jmhdez/minimal-router/README.md

 Minimal Router is a very simplistic router for client-side Javascript applications.
 It's based on two principles:

-* A router must be independent of another framework/libraries, so it must work with plain javascript objects and functions, not React components, AngularJS controllers o similar abstractions.
+* A router must be independent of another framework/libraries, so it must work with plain javascript objects and functions, instead of React components, AngularJS controllers o similar abstractions.

-* A router must be independent of navigation and history APIs, so it just needs to be able to register router and dispatch (i.e. invoke) route handlers.
+* A router must be independent of navigation and history APIs, so it just needs to be able to register routes and dispatch (i.e. invoke) route handlers.

-There is a more detailed description of the rationale behind router in this [design post](http://blog.koalite.com/2016/03/disenando-un-router-para-aplicaciones-spa/) [Spanish only].
+There is a more detailed description of the rationale behind Minimal Router in this [design post](http://blog.koalite.com/2016/03/disenando-un-router-para-aplicaciones-spa/) [Spanish only].

 If you need a more complex/powerful router, or one integrated with your framework of choice, Minimal Router is not for you.
 Don't worry, there are plenty of other options to choose from.